Regulation Impact Statements open for comment

 Energy efficiency in commercial buildings

 This Consultation RIS, that assesses the impact of proposed stringency changes to the energy efficiency provisions of Section J, NCC Volume One, will be made available shortly and be open for a comment period of 6 weeks from its release date.
-Keep an eye on our Latest updates for news of its release.
 In addition, accompanying this RIS will be a series of support material, including further background information, case studies and worked examples.

 Additional support material